 The District offers a tax deferred annuity plan for its employees.
-The plan permits participants to defer a portion of their salary until future years under elective deferrals (employee contribution).
+The plan permits participants to defer a portion of their salary until future years under one type of deferrals: elective deferrals (employee contribution).

 The District complies with IRS regulation that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
-The plan is administered by Envoy.
+The plan is administered by the District.
 The plan assets are assets of the District employees, not the school district, and are therefore not reflected on these financial statements.
-For the year ended August 31, 2018, the District made \$9,060.00 in employer contributions to the plan.

-NOTE 14: TERMINATION BENEFITS
+NOTE 13: TERMINATION BENEFITS